 The good news is that some universities will offer “automatic” scholarship consideration.
 This means that the university will use the student’s admission average to calculate a scholarship offer.

-These types of scholarships are usually based solely on grades, and there is no separate application form (although this seems to be changing each year so that more universities are moving to a broader based scholarship process).
+These types of scholarships are usually based solely on grades, and there is no separate application form.

 The bad news is that most other awards require some or all of the following: an application form, an official transcript, letter(s) of recommendation, a list of activities, and an essay or personal statement.

 Also, most other scholarships have deadlines between October and March, which is the same time as most university admission deadlines.

 These six months are arguably the busiest and most important time in your student’s academic life so far.

 The time crunch to get both university and scholarship applications completed and in on time --as well as study for exams--can be stressful for both student and parents.
 Why not do some of the background work now, when you all have more time and less stress?